 The properties identified in Step I are analysed more closely.
 This review is made by an independent valuer or a loan manager with applicable expertise.
-In addition, all properties have to be reviewed every three years if the market value and the exposure reach a certain threshold.
+In addition, all properties have to be reviewed every twelve months if the market value and the exposure reach a certain threshold.
+Event-driven reviews are carried out immediately.